hjckevin/csharp-cloudfiles/README.md

 ## **Creating Issues**

-Please read the [wiki](http://wiki.github.com/rackspace/csharp-cloudfiles/) about what information is best to help people fix your issues, then create an issue on the {issues tab](http://github.com/rackspace/csharp-cloudfiles/issues).
+Please read the [wiki](http://wiki.github.com/rackspace/csharp-cloudfiles/) about what information is best to help people fix your issues, then create an issue on the [issues tab](http://github.com/rackspace/csharp-cloudfiles/issues).

 ## Getting dll and using in your project